serejandmyself/foundation-ceremony/foundation.md

 GOL tokens are the testing equivalent of THC.
 THC is the main governing token of Cyber.
 THC is an ERC-20 token and lives in the Ehereum mainnet.

-Your tokens will be locked for transfer for the duration of the auction.
+Your tokens will be locked for transfer, if and when vested(!), for the duration of the auction + for a set amount of days after its end (for euler~Foundation this is set to 10 days after the end of the auction).
 But, are available to be used for participating in the governance of the DAO.
 The auction is part of Cybers distribution process, where for a period of a certain time, donors that wish to become stakeholders in the governance of Cyber, donate ETH to cyber\~Fundation, the community governed DAO.
 You are welcome to read and explore more information about cyber \~Autcion [here](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberauction-or-auction).

 After the end of the auction and the finalization of the distribution, the tokens will be unlocked for transfer.
 From this point onwards, cyber\~Congress will no longer be responsible for their transfer.

 If you don't vest your tokens during the auction, they will become available for transfers, and for example, for trading on Uniswap or OTC.
 In both cases, the value of the Foundation tokens is determined by market demand and comes from the ability to participate in the governance of the Foundation and from their ability to claim CYB tokens (Cybers mainnet tokens) on 1-1 basis (if vested!).
 If you transfer non-vested tokens to another account, you are also transferring vesting rights.
 Each token can only be vested once!

-It should be noted that the vesting companion will be turned off for everyone at the same time.
+It should be noted that the vesting companion will be turned off for everyone at the same time, which is determined by the end time of the vesting, that is determiend by the end time of the autcion + 10 days.
 This will also impose the burning of the unclaimed CYB tokens.
 Users who participate at the end of the auction will face a larger inflation washdown of their share, as there will be more tokens available on the market for the same price.

 The vesting can be stopped by the Congress Agent at any time due to activation of a crisis protocol (for example, a hack of the hot wallet).